 DAP's Superman leads 100 in campout

-Organised by DAP member Hew Kuan Yew fondly known as Superman, the group plans to stay until May 5 to commemorate the 13th general election when BN defeated Pakatan Rakyat in a controversy-ridden election.
+Organised by DAP member Hew Kuan Yau, who is fondly known as 'Superman', the group plans to stay until May 5 to commemorate the 13th general election when BN defeated Pakatan Rakyat in a controversy-ridden election.